louiscklaw/z_ai_playlist/GLM-4.5-Flash/autogen-helloworld/tmp/06_summarizer/orange.md

-# orange.md
+## Orange

 Orange is a fruit.

 It is round and orange.

-It is sweet and juicy.
+It is juicy and sweet.

-It is good for you.

-It is a good source of vitamin C.
+It is rich in vitamin C.

-It is a good source of fiber.

-It is a good source of potassium.

-It is a good source of folate.